 This is all very dangerous if the Physicalist is wrong and we do have a soul.
 If so, she should be equally concerned with taking care of her soul.
 Only then will she flourish.
 In fact, if there is a soul, as the Substance Dualist argues, its well-being is much more important than the well-being of the body.

 Again, the PAE agrees with the Physicalist that we don’t have an essential human nature, and so there are no objective answers to questions of salvation.
 There is no one “Gospel.”
 The “gospel” is whatever each individual takes to be necessary for his or her well-being.
-In the common vernacular, “There are many ways to God” and so PAEs are “spiritual but not religious” (where “spiritual” means “I pursue what is meaningful to me” and “religious” means “I follow the traditional, biblical definition of salvation, i.e. the Gospel.”)
+In the common vernacular, “There are many ways to God” and so PAEs are “spiritual but not religious” (where “spiritual” means “I pursue what is meaningful to me” and “religious” means “following the traditional, biblical definition of salvation, i.e. the Gospel.”)

 This is equally dangerous for the PAE if there is an objective reality concerning the soul and spiritual matters.

-Implications Concerning Spiritual Maturity and Ministry
+Implications Concerning Spiritual Maturity

-For the Christian Substance Dualist there are additional implications to us being a duality of body and soul.
+For the Christian Substance Dualist there are additional implications of us being a duality of body and soul.
 In terms of our growth in Christ (our spiritual formation toward maturity), this unity is important to take into account.
 At least on the Thomistic version of Substance Dualism (see my earlier post for this distinction), what we do in our bodies affects our spiritual growth.
 This is the foundation for the long and rich tradition of spiritual disciplines such as solitude, silence, fasting, and service.
 These and other bodily practices literally shape our souls.
 Dallas Willard does a wonderful job of unpacking this in his The Spirit of the Disciplines.

 The fact that we have a natural end or “telos” is also important to understand in our spiritual formation.
 As is true of our bodies, our souls have a natural pathway to maturity, which can be obtained unless blocked in some way.
 Yet we all have blockages.